 If you worked up to 31 December 1995, you must additionally submit documents proving your employment history.

 In order to continue receiving the old age pension if you move to a foreign country, every year from 1 October to 15 December you must submit a request by post (to which a declaration from a notary public that the recipient is still alive must be attached) or in person to the SSIA.

 The portal Latvija.lv has information in e-service format regarding your social insurance payments and the amount of benefits, pensions and support payments you can claim using internet banking or your e-signature.

 The insurance contribution wage is the amount of income from which social insurance contributions have been paid.

-Social insurance contributions are legally mandated payments paid into a special budget account which give the right to socially insured persons to receive social insurance services stipulated by law, including unemployment, maternity, paternity, illness and parental benefits, disability, old-age and loss of breadwinner pensions, and compensation for workplace accidents and work-related illnesses and healthcare.
+Social insurance contributions are legally mandated payments paid into a special budget account which give the right to socially insured persons to receive social insurance benefits stipulated by law, including unemployment, maternity, paternity, illness and parental benefits, disability, old-age and loss of breadwinner pensions, and compensation for workplace accidents and work-related illnesses and healthcare services.

 Forms you may need to fill in